 - Learn basic splint management, staple and suture placement and removal

 - Understand the mechanics of swallowing

-- Learn about the indications for a tracheostomy, management and risks
+- Learn the indications for a tracheostomy, as well as management and risks

-- Learn how to change and manage a trach and decannulate
+- Learn how to change/manage a trach and decannulate

-- Learn about addiction, substance abuse, post-traumatic stress disorder (PTSD), delirium vs. dementia, how to assess for capacity to make medical decisions
+- Learn about addiction, substance abuse, post-traumatic stress disorder (PTSD), delirium vs. dementia, pharmacologic treatment for insomnia, agitation, and anxiety and how to assess for capacity to make medical decisions

 - Learn indications for imaging for neurological and musculoskeletal conditions